 - 1. Make sure the headlamp control is in the OFF position. - 2.
 Insert a flathead screwdriver in the recess and pry out the complete light assembly. - 3.
 Pull the bulb straight out.
+Install in reverse order.

 Replacing the luggage compartment lamp